Transfer Process FAQs

 - Should we register online before submitting a transfer request?

 Online registration opens on Jan.
-4, 2021.
+9, 2023.
 If your student is new to AISD, and you live within AISD boundaries, please register online first.
+If you live out of district, in online registration, please select "Campus pending - out of district address".
 This will generate an ID number which will allow you to apply for a transfer online.
-If your student is not new to AISD, but you live within AISD boundaries, you can still register online starting Jan.
-4, 2021.
-Online registration is not available to new students who live outside AISD boundaries.
+If your student is not new to AISD you can still register online starting Jan.
+9, 2023.

 - When I register online, the assigned school is not the school I will be requesting.
 Will registering online “lock in” my student’s home school?